stephank/surreal/README.md

 ALURE and MikMod.
 For their licenses, see documentation found in the individual subdirectories underneath `Deps`.

-All other source code found here effectively uses the Artistics License:
+All other source code found here effectively uses the Artistic License:

  * The OpenUT project used the Artistic License during its lifetime.